-I recently spoke with Fogarty International Center Senior Scientist Joshua Rosenthal, Ph.D., and NIEHS Senior Advisor for Public Health John Balbus, M.D., about a trans-National Institutes of Health (NIH) working group on climate change and human health that they co-lead.
+I recently spoke with Fogarty International Center Senior Scientist Joshua Rosenthal, Ph.D., and NIEHS Senior Advisor for Public Health John Balbus, M.D., about a NIH wide working group on climate change and human health that they co-lead.

 Rosenthal and Balbus explained why the time is right for an NIH-wide focus on addressing health effects of climate change.
 They described how environmental health scientists working with experts from other fields can fill key research gaps and help tackle major diseases studied across the 27 NIH institutes and centers.